Kong/docs.konghq.com/app/_includes/md/plugins-hub/ai-custom-model.md

-For all providers, the Kong AI Proxy Advanced plugin attaches to **route** entities.
+For all providers, the Kong AI Proxy plugin attaches to **route** entities.

 ### Custom model

-You can configure the AI Proxy Advanced Plugin using a custom model of your choice by setting the `name` and `upstream_url` when configuring the model.
+You can configure the AI Proxy Plugin using a custom model of your choice by setting the `name` and `upstream_url` when configuring the model.

 <!--vale off-->
 {% plugin_example %}
 plugin: kong-inc/ai-proxy-advanced
-name: ai-proxy-advanced
+name: ai-advanced
 config:
   targets:
   - route_type: "llm/v1/chat"